 Early in the first year our residents choose a faculty advisor.
 The role of resident advisor is an important one.
-The advisor will meet with the resident a minimum of three times a year, as well as on an as-needed basis.
-The advisor will review the resident’s evaluations with him/her.
-The advisor will assist with any personal or academic needs, direct them to appropriate career counseling and mentorship, and help the resident formulate an Individualized Learning Plan (ILP).
+Residents meet with their advisor a minimum of three times a year, as well as on an as-needed basis.
+The advisor will review the resident’s evaluations with him/her and assist with any personal or academic needs.
+Advisors are also very informative in guiding residents to appropriate career counseling and mentorship, and are a great resource to the resident in formulating an Individualized Learning Plan (ILP).

 Individualized Learning Plans (ILP)